rojuadeyemi/Python-MySQL-Integration/README.md

 # Python-MySQL Integration

-The aim of this project is to demonstrate how Python can be integrated with a MySQL to perform various operations, database creation, such as data retrieval, manipulation, and analysis.
+The aim of this project is to demonstrate how Python can be integrated with a MySQL to perform various operations such as database creation, data retrieval, manipulation, and analysis.
 This will involve creating a MySQL database, setting up tables, inserting data, and using Python to query and update the database.

 The Program: